VilemP/campaignBackend/libs/validation/README.md

 4. **Cross-Cutting Concern**: Validation is treated as a core cross-cutting concern, not tied to any specific layer

+## Implementation Notes

+1. **Input Schema Behavior**:
+   - Coerces values when possible (e.g., string to number)
+   - Removes unknown properties from objects
+   - Non-strict validation for flexibility
+   - Transforms input to match schema

+2. **Output Schema Behavior**:
+   - No coercion for strict type checking
+   - Exact property matching
+   - Strict validation for reliability
+   - No transformation of output data

 ## Usage

 ### Creating Schemas